eclipse-thingweb/playground/README.md

 There are different ways to use Playground:

 -   Install all packages and their dependencies via `npm install` in the root directory.
-This script calls `lerna bootstrap`.
+This project uses [npm workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) to manage the monorepo.
 -   You can install the different packages from npm ([see below](./packages)) or in their respective directories.

 ## Structure